Maliman-Org/Affine-Encryption/README.md

  ## Requierements 📃
  1. Create a peer to peer desktop application, in order to send notes between two users.
- 2. The message must be ecrypted during the send, and it must be decrypted when it is recieved.
+ 2. The message must be ecrypted during the send, and it must be decrypted when it is received.

  ## Screenshots  	📷
 | Main Interface |